How to Pay for College

 ROTC (reserve officer training corps)

 Their programs prepare college students for the military once they’ve graduated.
-Over a thousand universities offer this program, allowing students to pursue a university education without having to worry about tuition or room and board.
+Over a thousand colleges offer this program, allowing students to pursue a university education without having to worry about tuition or room and board.
 You will be expected to complete military training and to commit to 12 years of service after graduation, however.

 The Army, Air Force, and Navy